Case Studies/The JESUS Film Project

 IndustryNon-Profit / Media Ministry

-SolutionPhased website development, video integration, SEO, and marketing campaigns
+SolutionMulti-site web development, video platform integration, ecommerce, and coordinated marketing

-• Strategic analysis to understand the target supporter demographic
+• Strategic analysis of the target supporter demographic

-• SEO optimization targeting faith-based audiences actively searching for mission opportunities
+• SEO optimization targeting faith-based audiences searching for mission opportunities

-• National press release distribution through PR Newswire to amplify launch
+• National press distribution through PR Newswire to amplify the launch

-• Marketing campaign implementation to sustain engagement beyond the initial launch
+• Ongoing marketing campaign management to sustain engagement after launch

 • Six-page web experience built around the anime short film